 • Undertake professional development activities to support successful research outcomes.

-• Co-operate within the School and share School objectives to advance the knowledge and practice of emergency management and community resilience.
+Co-operate within the School and share School objectives to advance the knowledge and practice of Psychology.

-• Comply with the University’s obligations under the University’s Charter regarding equal employment and the Treaty of Waitangi.
+Comply with the University’s obligation under its Charter regarding equal employment and the Treaty of Waitangi.

 Personal attributes and behaviours

-• High level of oral and written communication skills
+A high level of oral and written communication skills.